Walter L. Dodge House: Preservation efforts

 In March 1966, the Board of Education sold the property to Beverly Hills financier Bart Lytton for $800,000.
 In May 1967, Lytton announced a $2.4 million development plan for the 2.75 acre site.
 His scheme would have preserved the Dodge House and added on site seven separate three-story buildings, housing a total of 48 studio apartments.
 When Lytton's plan was announced, the Los Angeles Times headline read: "Saving of Dodge House Assured by Financier."
 But Lytton's plan fell apart when his business began declining.
-His toppled from control of his company, which the Equitable Savings & Loan Association acquired.
-The Los Angeles Times noted that, with the ouster of Lytton, the Dodge House "lost its protector."
+He toppled from control of his company, which the Equitable Savings & Loan Association acquired.
+The Times noted that, with the ouster of Lytton, the Dodge House "lost its protector."

 Efforts to block demolition continued into the late 1960s, as the American Institute of Architects sought a Federal open-space grant to save the house.
-Famed architect Richard Neutra noted that the Dodge House was required study for architecture students throughout the world, and declared that demolition of the Dodge House would "not be a passing event ... it would become and epic, an international scandal."
-The Los Angeles Times pled: "Let this generation of Angelenos not be remembered as one that betrayed its successors for a few dollars."
+Famed architect Richard Neutra noted that the Dodge House was required study for architecture students throughout the world, and declared that demolition of the Dodge House would "not be a passing event ... it would become an epic, an international scandal."
+The Los Angeles Times pleaded: "Let this generation of Angelenos not be remembered as one that betrayed its successors for a few dollars."